os-data/eu-structural-funds/README.md

 - Describe, translate and clean-up datasets
 - Write python spiders to scrape datasets
 - Write python ETL scripts to automize processes
-- Find bugs in the scripts or the data and raise [issues](https://github.com/os-data/eu-structural-funds/issues)
+- Raise [issues](https://github.com/os-data/eu-structural-funds/issues) about bugs in the code or the data

 Please adhere to the following workflow (*note to self*):